Town of Waukesha, Wisconsin

 From the Census of 2000: Waukesha had 2,945 Housing Units, a population of 8,596 people and a land area of 22.88 square miles [59.3 km²].
 This gives a density of 2.92 people per Housing Unit and 128.2 Housing Units per square mile [49.49 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Waukesha and you need to be careful when comparing values between the censuses.
-More information about these differences can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Waukesha and you need to be careful when comparing results between the censuses.
+More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).

 Waukesha County ...